sdmoir/concurrentai-core/README.md

 Receives model responses asyncronously as they are processed and returns the "active" model's response back to the API.
 [Read more →](https://github.com/concurrentai/concurrentai-core/tree/readme/src/rendezvous-collector)

+#### Analysis Collector

+_Not yet implemented_.
+Receives all model responses asyncronously and forwards them to an external system such as Elasticsearch for further analysis.

 ## Development

 The core Concurrent.ai components are written in [Go](https://golang.org/).